Eterna Global Solutions

 Pilot batch & production release

 CNC fiber laser cutting requires no physical tooling — parts are cut directly from a DXF/DWG file.
-This makes laser cutting the ideal process for prototyping because design changes only require a file update, not a die modification.
+This makes laser cutting ideal for prototyping because design changes only require a file update, not a die modification.

 You have a new product design (or concept) and need to take it from drawing to production-ready.
 The full 6-phase NPI applies: DFM review, prototype, evaluation, FAI, tooling, pilot batch.
-This is the most common NPI scenario and where the process delivers the highest value.

 Import localisation